HaniSource/components/components/accordions-category/faqs-accordion/doc.md

 ## Documentation

 ### Overviewn

-This *Dropdown* component is built using Alpine.js and provides a flexible way to implement dropdowns with full control over opening, closing, focus management, and positioning.
+This *Faqs Accordion* component is built using Alpine.js and provides a flexible way to implement dropdowns with full control over opening, closing, focus management, and positioning.